d3vlo0p/TimeTerra/README.md

 # TimeTerra

-TimeTerra is a cron scheduler that allows you to define a schedule to execute actions at specific times.
+TimeTerra is a cron scheduling kubernetes operator that allows you to define a schedule for executing actions at specific times and associate those actions with different resources

 ## Description

-With TimeTerra, you can define a schedule with actions and their corresponding cron expressions, and then implement the desired action.
+With TimeTerra, you can create a schedule using cron expressions on which you can implement the desired actions on different types of kubernetes and cloud resources.

 ### Supported Actions